cztomczak/cefpython/api/JavascriptBindings.md

 There is an another way of doing rebinding, you can call [Frame](Frame.md).SetProperty(), but this is not best performant way as it creates a C++ class V8FunctionHandler for each function, when doing Rebind() there is only one such class created.
 [Frame](Frame.md).SetProperty() is also more limited, you cannot bind objects using it, though it could be supported, I'm wondering whether there is a need for that, it would allow to pass objects as arguments to javascript callbacks so maybe it will be implemented in the future.
 Also Rebind() does bindings to frames and popups automatically according to bindToFrames and bindToPopups constructor options, while using [Frame](Frame.md).SetProperty() you would need to take care of that by yourself.

-Rebind does not solve all scenarios, take for example: what happens if you pass a python callback to javascript and then do rebindings?
+Rebind does not solve all scenarios, take for example: what happens if you pass a python callback to javascript and then do call rebind?
 You still get old function referenced in javascript.

 ### SetFunction